simonepri/phc-pbkdf2/readme.md

 built-in crypto.randomBytes() and crypto.pbkdf2().</p>
 </dd>
 <dt><a href="#verify">verify(password, phcstr)</a> ⇒ <code>Promise.&lt;boolean&gt;</code></dt>
-<dd><p>Determines whether or not the stored hash string in PHC format matches the
+<dd><p>Determines whether or not the hash stored inside the PHC formatted string
-hash of the password generated for the password provided.</p>
+matches the hash generated for the password provided.</p>
 </dd>
 <dt><a href="#identifiers">identifiers()</a> ⇒ <code>Array.&lt;string&gt;</code></dt>
 <dd><p>Gets the list of all identifiers supported by this hashing function.</p>